• Skip to primary navigation

 The sum that you can transfer tax-free is called the exclusion, and for the rest of 2020, it stands at $11.58 million.

 In addition to the federal estate tax, there are 12 states that have state-level estate taxes, and the District of Columbia has one as well.
-Luckily, we do not have a state estate tax in Indiana, but if you own property in a state with an estate tax, it would apply to you.
+Luckily, we do not have a state estate tax IN, but if you own property in a state with an estate tax, it would apply to you.

 State-level exclusions are typically much lower than the federal exclusion.
 For example, there are estate taxes in Massachusetts and Oregon with $1 million exclusions.